 NOTE: We're currently in the process of rolling out the protections against indirect identification described below.

-Culture Amp combines 2 different methods to protect the confidentiality of survey participants within reports:
+As explained in the video, Culture Amp combines 2 different methods to protect the confidentiality of survey participants within reports:

 - Protection from Direct Identification - preventing direct filtering on demographic groups with too few responses